decaf-dev/obsidian-vault-explorer/README.md

 Premium features are available to users who purchase a [Vault Explorer license](https://vaultexplorer.com/docs/premium/).

 Please do not share your license key with anyone.
-License keys that are shared will be deactivated.
+Shared license keys will be deactivated.

 ## Features